SampsonML/SampsonML.github.io/README.md

 ## Research Interests
 ### Computational Astrophysics:
-I am interesting in large scale computing and
+I am interesting in lhow numerical simulations help us probe some the the greatest open questions in the field of astrophysics.
-### Computational Mathematics
+### Computational Mathematics:
+As we approach extremely

 ## Other Interests
 ### Synthwave music: